MicrosoftDocs/power-automate-docs/articles/regenerate-sas-key.md

 ## Step 2: Create the request to regenerate the string

 Creating the request to regenerate the SAS string is essential for maintaining the security and functionality of your HTTP trigger flows.
-Over time, the SAS key might become compromised or need to be updated to adhere to security policies.
-By regenerating the key, you ensure that only authorized requests can trigger your flow, which protects your data and processes from unauthorized access.

-This step is a multi-step process that requires using the browser tools.
+This multi-step process requires using the browser tools.
 The steps in this section use Microsoft Edge browser.

 To create the request to regenerate the string: